Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_2_the_castle_of_glass_arguments/page17.md

 # Page 17

-We pause to notice where a thought might crack.
+We add a kind rule, making the brittle spot resilient.
-We add a gentle rule so everyone stays safe.
+Together, we reinforce the window so it can flex, not break.

-// Code Task: glass_rule_p17() → RESULT: "Stub."
+// Code Task: add_kind_rule_p17() → RESULT: "Stub."
-[Illustration: Hairline crack on a glass pane, soft gloves nearby; calm twilight.]
+[Illustration: Children fitting a flexible brace to a glass window, everyone smiling, soft blue palette.]